 - Are you genuinely interested in the medical field?
 As with other health care occupations, pharmacy techs must have a heart for helping others.

-- Do you have an understanding of fundamental math concepts?
+- Do you understand fundamental math concepts?
 Math is used regularly in pharmacies to calculate dosing, dispense medication and order inventory.

 - Are you detail-oriented?
-In order to meet state and insurance company requirements, pharmacy technicians must be exact in their work and recordkeeping.
+To meet state and insurance company requirements, pharmacy technicians must be exact in their work and recordkeeping.

 - Are you comfortable working with controlled medications?
 Medications dispensed by pharmacies can be subject to strict government regulations, and penalties may be assessed if drugs are not dispensed or recorded properly.